rchain/reference/faq.md

 Join one of the public discussion forums (see the comm channels above).
 People who want to play a more active role can collaborate on coding projects, create Co-op infrastructure, and work out its governance.
 To participate they need to become a Co-op Member.

 **What is the Membership Program?**  \
 Interested individuals can become a Member of the Co-op.
 Benefits include: access to the private Discord server where the RChain developers and community collaborate, electing the board members, participating in governance committees, being eligible to propose and collaborate on projects, and deciding about project approval and budget allocation.
-Additional benefits will be defined over time such as patronage dividends, which will depend on having a working RChain blockchain.
+Additional benefits will be defined over time such as patronage dividends.
 Membership requires KYC and a one-time $20 membership fee.
 If you'd like to join please visit [https://member.rchain.coop](https://member.rchain.coop).

 **I live outside of the United States.
 Can I join as a Member?**  \
 Yes, unless you reside in a region sanctioned by the US.
 The registration process will check that.